Lane Kenworthy, The Good Society

 THE CORE AIMS OF A GOOD SOCIETY

-There are many goals we might seek in a good society, and there is no objectively correct way to determine which ones we should prioritize.2 Here is my take.
+There are many goals we might seek in a good society.2 Which ones should we prioritize?
+Here is my take.

 Begin with the clarification.
-For Rawls, “basic liberties” means liberal democratic political institutions and personal freedom.4
+For Rawls, “basic liberties” means democratic political institutions and personal freedom.5

 Next, the adjustment.
 True equality of opportunity is unattainable.
 Equal opportunity requires that each person has equivalent skills, abilities, knowledge, and noncognitive traits upon reaching adulthood, and that’s impossible to achieve.
 Our capabilities are shaped by genetics, developments in utero, parents, siblings, peers, teachers, preachers, sports coaches, tutors, neighborhoods, and a slew of chance events and occurrences.
 Society can’t fully equalize, offset, or compensate for these influences.
 Indeed, few of us likely want equal opportunity, as it would require massive intervention in home life and probably also genetic engineering.
 Moreover, if parents knew everyone would end up with the same capabilities at the end of childhood, they would have little incentive to invest effort and money in their children’s development, and that would result in a lower absolute level of capabilities for everyone.
 What we really want is for each person to have the most opportunity possible.

-In Development as Freedom, Amartya Sen made a case for seeing wellbeing as capabilities, as “the real freedoms that people enjoy.”5 What we should aim for, in Sen’s view, is to maximize each individual’s ability to choose what kind of life to lead and to pursue that life.
+Amartya Sen has argued persuasively for seeing wellbeing as capabilities.6 What we should aim for, in Sen’s view, is to maximize each individual’s ability to choose what kind of life to lead and to pursue that life.

-Core to capabilities, Sen suggested, are Rawls’s liberal democracy, personal liberty, a decent income floor, and economic opportunity, to which Sen adds security, affluence, education, and health.6
+Core to capabilities, Sen suggests, are Rawls’s democracy, personal liberty, a decent income floor, and economic opportunity, to which Sen adds security, affluence, education, and health.7

-Security means safety from physical assault.
+Security means physical safety.
+It means having family or friends who you can count on to help you if you’re in need.
 It also includes economic security.
-People dislike loss, and we’re willing to pay substantial sums to avoid it or limit it.7 As a person’s income or assets increase, she will tend to buy more insurance.
+People dislike loss, and we’re willing to pay substantial sums to avoid it or limit it.8 As a person’s income or assets increase, she will tend to buy more insurance.
 Similarly, as nations get richer, they tend to allocate a larger portion of their income (GDP) to insurance.
 One observer puts it as follows: “Many studies have found that a loss hurts roughly twice as much as an equal gain helps.
 That is why people are so keen to avoid loss, and so unwilling to incur the risk of loss….
 It is precisely because people hate loss that we have a social safety net, a welfare state.
 People want the security that these entities provide….
-If security is what most of us desperately want, it should be a major goal for society.”8
+If security is what most of us desperately want, it should be a major goal for society.”9

-One element of a post-scarcity orientation is a desire for political rights — the liberal democracy emphasized by Rawls, Sen, and many others.
+One element of a post-scarcity orientation is a desire for political rights — for democracy.

-Ask parents what they want most for their children and many will say “For them to be happy.”
-In Happiness, Richard Layard argues for prioritizing subjective wellbeing as the goal of a good society: “Jeremy Bentham proposed that all laws and all actions should aim at producing the greatest possible happiness.
+Ask parents what they want most for their children and many will say “for them to be happy.”
+Richard Layard offers a case for subjective wellbeing as the central goal of a good society: “Jeremy Bentham proposed that all laws and all actions should aim at producing the greatest possible happiness.
 A society, he said, is good insofar as its citizens are happy.
 Thus a law is good if it increases the happiness of the citizens and decreases their misery; if it does not, it is bad….
 I believe that Bentham’s idea was right and that we should fearlessly adopt it and apply it to our lives….
 Why should we take the greatest happiness as the goal for our society?
 Why not some other goal — or indeed many?
 What about health, autonomy, accomplishment, or freedom?
 The problem with many goals is that they often conflict, and then we have to balance one against the other.
 So we naturally look for one ultimate goal that enables us to judge other goals by how they contribute to it.
-Happiness is that ultimate goal because, unlike all other goals, it is self-evidently good.”11 I disagree that happiness trumps all other aims.12 But we surely should see it as one of the core goals of a good society.
+Happiness is that ultimate goal because, unlike all other goals, it is self-evidently good.”12 I disagree that happiness trumps all other aims.13 But we surely should see it as one of a good society’s core goals.

 A good society will be willing to extend a helping hand to people in other societies who aren’t as fortunate.
 It will trade with them.
 It will partner with them in international organizations to establish rules and practices that improve people’s lives.
 It will share technology.
 It will provide financial assistance.
 It will allow some, perhaps many, to immigrate.
 And it will attempt to minimize any damage it does to the global commons.

-Finally, a good society is one that doesn’t rest on its current success, and doesn’t rely for further improvement on borrowing from elsewhere.13 It is one that contributes to the project of advancing wellbeing — for itself and for its future members.
-It is a society that innovates.
+Finally, a good society is one that aims to be even better, and that doesn’t rely for further improvement mainly on borrowing from elsewhere.14 It is a society that innovates.

 Here, then, are 12 goals we should prioritize in a good society: